po1sigala/live/02-Lesson-Plans/Part-Time/02-Week_Advanced-CSS-dev/README.md

 * Remind students to do a `git pull` of the class repo each day to have that day's activities ready and open in VS Code.

-* Be ready to use Chrome DevTools and the device emulator to quickly show different CSS concepts and different screen sizes.
+* Be ready to use Chrome DevTools and the device emulator to quickly show different CSS concepts on different screen sizes.

 * Make sure to remind students that although CSS is a broad language with many tricks to learn, they will continue to build their CSS knowledge throughout the entire course.